 The most common culprit is that the fittings are not installed correctly.
 Remember, the Sharkbite fitting uses human force to push it to the pipes.
-It is common knowledge that any human intervention isn't foolproof.
+Human intervention isn't foolproof.
 There is a chance that the direction of the force might be slightly angled, causing a faulty compression of the teeth inside.
-This condition may cause a leakage.
+This condition may cause a leak.

-Also, some fittings sold in the market use zinc plating.
+Also, some fittings sold on the market use zinc plating.
 This material builds residue while water is flowing.
-This condition may also cause leakages.
+This condition may also cause leaks.

 In the case of crimp fittings, the pressure applied during the crimping operation may not be adequate.
-This creates a loose connection in just a short time, thus creating leakages.
+This creates a loose connection in just a short time, thus creating leaks.

 Comparing Sharkbite and crimp are excellent fittings for your plumbing needs.
 It entirely depends on personal preferences to meet the user's specific requirements.